nikoarap/BloggingApp/README.md

 - The AsyncTask classes that were used for inserting data into the DB

+-The Retrofit classes for performing the Queries and Fetches to the server

 - The Repository responsible for handling the requests to Retrofit and their corresponding responses, inserting the data to the DB and  then caching them, generally managing the data flow

 - The Viewmodels which are performing as the 'glue' between the Server/DB and the UI